League-Microbit/pxt-leagueir/README.md

  include an indicator LED and pull up resistor, or, if you use a bare 1838IR reciever, you must add a pull-up resistor.

+## Timing Issues

+There are some serious timing issues related to the radio; once it is turned on, there is a lot of timing jitter in the IR codes, even if the radio is explicitly turned off.

+[Here is an article](https://makecode.com/blog/timing-adventures-in-infrared) that discuses some of these issues.